 Check the weather forecast in Cappadocia

-After a security brief, you get inside the large basket ( its divided into four sections, with 3-5 people per section) and you slowly rise in the air.
+After a quick security brief, you get inside the large basket (it’s divided into four sections, with 3-5 people per section) and you slowly rise in the air.
 This part is my favorite!
-The sun hasn’t come out yet, but you still have excellent visibility to appreciate the colorful spectacle of hot air balloons around you.
+The sun hasn’t come out yet, but you still have excellent visibility to appreciate the colorful spectacle of the balloons around you.

-The next half an hour is spent going up and down the unique valleys of Cappadocia and once the time has come, your pilot will rise the hot air balloon to give you the best sunrise photo opportunity.
+The next half an hour is spent going up and down the unique valleys of Cappadocia.
+When the time comes, your pilot will rise the balloon to give you the best sunrise photo opportunity.

 Once on the ground, you’ll be greeted with champagne and taken back to your hotel.

 To get the best balloon flight deal, I suggest you ask your hotel for offers when you book them.
-It’s not a rare case for the hotel to be owned by the same person who owns one of the balloon companies and to offer a discount.
+It’s not a rare case for the hotel to share an owner with one of the balloon companies and to offer a discount.
 Compare it with the tours you see here and pick the best one for you.

 Do the hot air balloons in Cappadocia fly every day?

 The balloons fly every day the weather permits.
 On average between 250-280 days per year.

 How to get to Cappadocia?